Wednesday, December 27, 2023

 Wednesday, December 20, 2023

 Cadillac was famous in the 1950s for its slogan, "Standard Of The World."
-Disregarding styling, overall quality, or the intended customer, the Nash Ambassador might have used a similar slogan based on their innovations that were "Unique In All The World."
+Disregarding styling, overall quality, or the intended customer, the Nash Ambassador might have used a similar slogan based on their innovations that were "Unique Across America."
 Regarding the advertisement above, my research focuses on the Nash Ambassador after their complete restyle for 1952 in celebration of Nash's 50th anniversary.
 The design looked like nothing else on the road.
 Interpret that any way you like.

 The 1954 Ambassador was the first American automobile to have a front-end, fully integrated heating, ventilating, and air-conditioning system.
 While other manufacturers in America at the time offered A/C on some models, their air conditioning units were driven by a large and heavy, trunk-mounted expander and heat exchanger that carried the air into the car via clear plastic tubes and out through ceiling-mounted vents.
 Nash's unit was inexpensive, compact, fit under the hood, and could either circulate fresh or recycled air.